-For most skiing bets, the odds will be presented as follows depending on the particular race:
+For most skiing betting, the odds will be presented as follows depending on the particular race:

 Major Events in Skiing

 - Olympics: The Olympics are an exciting time for skiing bettors.
-At the Olympics the best of the best in the world gather to compete in order to determine who will win the Gold and be the best of their field.
-Because the games get so much publicity, interest in betting skyrockets.
+At the Olympics, the best in the world gather to compete in order to determine who will win the Gold Medal and be the best of their field.
+Because the games get so much publicity, interest in skiing betting skyrockets.
 The Olympics are sometimes a good place for wagering on underdogs.
 This is because some competitors will not live up to expectations.
-This may be the result of the stress, the pressure of the games or even injury.
+This may be the result of the stress, the pressure of the games, or even injury.

-- Alpine Skiing World Cup: This is another big event for professional skiers.
-There have been 44 Alpine Skiing World Cup seasons so far.
-The following races are held, Slalom, Giant Slalom, Downhill, Super G, Combined and Super Combined.
+- FIS Alpine Skiing World Cup: This is another big event for professional skiers, with the 2017 edition held at Squaw Valley in California.
+The following races are held as part of the World Cup: Slalom, Giant Slalom, Downhill, Super G, Combined and Super Combined.

 History of Skiing

-Mathais Zdarsky also known as the “Father of the Alpine” started in 1890 and altered his skis by making them shorter and by 1896 had written his fist book on skiing technique.
+Mathias Zdarsky also known as the “Father of the Alpine” started in 1890 and altered his skis by making them shorter and by 1896 had written his first book on skiing technique.
 From there skiing has really taken off in all countries around the world.
-Even countries with out snow have teams in the winter Olympics which means that the sport is growing very rapidly.
+Even countries without snow have teams in the winter Olympics which means that the sport is growing very rapidly.
 In 1843 the first ski jumping trails were held.
 This is probably one of the most fun of all sports to watch as it is very dangerous to the skier if they make a wrong move.
 Overall skiing is a fun and exciting sport that has become very popular.
-Bettors and sports books have included most events on their books and the demand is growing.